VouDoo/qanalyser/INSTALL.md

     pip install Jinja2

+> Ensure that pip uses the correct version of Python

 ### ODBC Driver for SQL Server

 Follow the steps to install the ODBC Driver 17 for SQL Server.

 > You do not need to install the optional packages.

-How to install the Microsoft ODBC Driver for SQL Server: `https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017`
+How to install the Microsoft ODBC Driver for SQL Server: <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017>

 ## Install Qanalyser